ayalac1111/GradeIt/FEATURES.md

 This document outlines planned modifications and features to be implemented in GradeMaster.

-## Student Feedback Structure Modifications
-### **Rationale:**
-- **Objective:** Introduce students to the YAML file format, which is widely used in automation and configuration management.
-- **Impact:** By exposing students to YAML, we prepare them for industry-standard tools and practices, such as Ansible and Kubernetes, where YAML is frequently used.
-It also facilitates easier data manipulation and integration with other tools or scripts in an automated environment.
-- **Priority**:  1
-- [ ] Create a YAML feedback structure for each student.
-	- [ ] Course information
-	- [ ] Lab Information
-	- [ ] Student Feedback
-		- [ ] Task name
-		- [ ] Line ( should be called something else )
-		- [ ] Points
-		- [ ] Feedback ( if the points were 0 )
-- [x] Modify student feedback structure:
-  - [x] Create an array per task of 1 or 0 instead of duplicating details/feedback from the `answer_key`.
-  - [x] Update all functions that handle the student feedback structure to accommodate this new format.

 ## General Feedback Structure - Ongoing
 ### **Rationale:**